- Advanced philatelic glossary

 He was honored with two more commemorative issues.

-There are currently four living former Presidents of the USA (George H. W. Bush, Jimmy Carter, George W. Bush and Bill Clinton, Barack Obama, in order from oldest to youngest), as well as the current President Donald Trump.
+There are currently five living former Presidents of the USA (George H. W. Bush, Jimmy Carter, George W. Bush and Bill Clinton, Barack Obama, in order from oldest to youngest), as well as the current President Donald Trump.

 They have not been honored with commemorative stamp issues yet because of the USA and some other countries postal rule that consists in the following: the living person cannot be depicted on a commemorative stamp!